 Marianne feels so fortunate that each illustrator brings a fresh and unique talent, using many different mediums.
 There are now ten different illustrators that make her words come alive.

 What's next?
-"Over on a Mountain" the fifth collaboration with Jill, to be released in early 2015.
+"Over on a Mountain" the fifth collaboration with Jill, released in early 2015.
 Also coming in Fall 2015 is "Tortoise and Hare's Amazing Race (Cathy Morrison) Three others are in the works for 2016.